-Both clubs are MLS originals, though the Earthquakes name did go dormant for two seasons when the first franchise moved and became the Houston Dynamo.
+Both clubs are MLS originals, though the Earthquakes name went dormant for two seasons when the first franchise moved and became the Houston Dynamo.

 And you'd be hard-pressed to find a more decorated fixture in MLS.
-The Galaxy are the only five-time MLS Cup winners and also boast a Concacaf Champions Cup and two U.S. Open Cup titles to their name.
+The Galaxy are the only five-time MLS Cup winners, plus boast a Concacaf Champions Cup and two U.S. Open Cup titles to their name.
 But San Jose also hoisted MLS Cup twice, once even beating their arch-nemesis to do so.

-Most importantly though, like all good derbies the California Clasico is a clash in ideology — the glitz and glamour of an L.A. team that has boasted global icons like David Beckham, Zlatan Ibrahimovic and now Javier "Chicharito" Hernandez on its roster, against the grit and determination of San Jose represented perfectly by the long and unlikely career of MLS all-time scoring leader Chris Wondolowski.
+The California Clasico also presents a clash in ideology.
+There's the glitz and glamour of an L.A. team that's boasted global icons like David Beckham, Zlatan Ibrahimovic and now Javier "Chicharito" Hernandez.
+On the other hand, the grit and determination of San Jose is represented perfectly by the long and unlikely career of MLS all-time scoring leader Chris Wondolowski.

-It's a fixture that also has a long and winding narrative, and one that is heavily intertwined with the most important American player in MLS history.
+It's a fixture with a long and winding narrative, and one that's heavily intertwined with the most important American player in MLS history.

 Roots of a Rivalry

-That all changed in 2000, when San Jose adopted the Earthquakes moniker in homage to previous pro teams in the region in the 70s and 80s, and the following year landed prodigious American attacker Landon Donovan, then 19, on loan from Bayer Leverkusen.
+That all changed in 2000, when San Jose adopted the Earthquakes moniker in homage to previous pro teams in the region in the '70s and '80s.
+The following year they landed prodigious American attacker Landon Donovan, then 19, on loan from Bayer Leverkusen.

-Donovan was far from the only star attacker on the Quakes team that flipped the script in the 2001 MLS Cup, defeating the Galaxy 2-1 for the first trophy in club history.
-By the time the Quakes repeated, however, he was an MLS Best XI talent and a member of the most successful US national team World Cup showing in more than a half-century.
-Which made his move from San Jose to LA in 2005 (via one brief final stop at Leverkusen) one of the most bitterly received by any fanbase in MLS history.
+Donovan was far from the only star that flipped the script in the 2001 MLS Cup, defeating LA 2-1 for the first trophy in club history.
+By the time the Quakes repeated, he was an MLS Best XI talent and member of the most successful US men's national team World Cup showing in more than a half-century.
+That all made his move from San Jose to LA in 2005 (via one brief final stop at Leverkusen) one of the most bitterly received by any fanbase in MLS history.

-The new Quakes eventually emerged with an even more blue-collar identity identity, forged by the better-late-than-never rise of Wondolowski alongside other heroes including Steven Lenhart and Alan Gordon (the latter of whom played more seasons with LA but had his most memorable moments representing NorCal).
-Version 2's only major trophy so far has been that memorable Goonies-inspired run to the 2012 Supporters' Shield, but they've plenty of fun and success ruining plans for their rivals to the south.
+The new Quakes eventually emerged with an even more blue-collar identity, forged by the better-late-than-never rise of Wondolowski alongside other heroes like Steven Lenhart and Alan Gordon.
+Version 2's only major trophy so far has been that memorable Goonies-inspired run to the 2012 Supporters' Shield, but they've had plenty of fun and success ruining plans for their rivals to the south.

 The Greatest Comeback In MLS History: In their 2003 Western Conference Semifinal, the Galaxy took a 2-0 win in the first leg of the aggregate goals series, then found the net twice more to open the return leg in Spartan Stadium.
 What happened next?
-A comeback the likes of which is still nearly impossible to believe if you didn't watch it happen, with the Quakes ultimately taking a 5-2 win on the night and 5-4 victory on aggregate.
-They would go on to win their second MLS Cup.
+A comeback the likes of which is still nearly impossible to believe, with the Quakes ultimately winning 5-2 on the night and scoring a 5-4 victory on aggregate.
+They went on to win their second MLS Cup.

-The Galaxy lead the regular-season series with a record of 31W-24L-15D, while scoring 110 goals in 70 matches while conceding 100.
-It's been a different story in recent years, even with relative instability at both clubs, as San Jose has taken 13 points from the last 18 possible since 2017.
+The Galaxy lead the regular-season series with a record of 31W-24L-15D, while scoring 110 goals in 70 matches and conceding 100.
+It's been a different story in recent years, even with relative instability at both clubs, as San Jose have taken 13 points from the last 18 possible since 2017.

 To say the Galaxy were dominant in the early years of the fixture is a bit of an understatement.
 In the first five seasons of MLS, the rivals had 20 league meetings, with the Galaxy winning 14 and drawing two more.